Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

 How Does Roku Make Money?

-Roku makes money via hardware sales, by licensing its Roku OS, advertising on The Roku Channel, as well as by promoting other streaming subscriptions.
+Roku makes money by selling hardware, licensing its Roku OS, advertising on The Roku Channel, branded content, as well as by promoting other streaming subscriptions.

 Let’s dive into each of these in more detail below.